Singulus Technologies AG (von NuWays AG): Hold

 Zusätzliche Unternehmensinformationen zur Singulus Technologies Aktie

-Die Singulus Technologies Aktie wird zum Zeitpunkt der Veröffentlichung der Nachricht mit einem Plus von +0,76 % und einem Kurs von 1,320 auf Tradegate (05.
+Die Singulus Technologies Aktie wird zum Zeitpunkt der Veröffentlichung der Nachricht mit einem Minus von -2,23 % und einem Kurs von 1,315 auf Tradegate (08.
 November 2024, 22:26 Uhr) gehandelt.

 Die letzten 1 Analysten haben ein durchschnittliches Kursziel von 1,0000Euro.